noodleWrecker7/Cinematic-Checklist/README.md

 # Cinematic-Checklist
-Interactive checklist for the MCU and StarWars universe
+Interactive checklist for the MCU and eventually the StarWars universe